 The green border added in the 1575 grant appears to be intended as a heraldic difference, to distinguish the college arms from those of Margaret herself.
 One may speculate that this use of green might be the origin of the green used in the college scarf and for sports kit colours.

 A full depiction of the college arms, including the helm and mantling, was made by Dorothy Buckmaster, some time in the first half of the 20th century.
 It was used as Plate 12 in A Pictorial History of the Queen’s College of Saint Margaret and Saint Bernard, commonly called Queens’ College Cambridge, 1448–1948, by Archibald Douglas Browne & Charles Theodore Seltman, and reproduced widely afterwards.

 Unfortunately, this depiction incorporates a significant error: in the first quarter, the tinctures of argent and gules have been incorrectly swapped (see the discussion on quarter 1 above).
 This error has been propagated to all representations of the arms that used this one as a reference, including the current college flag, and the painting of the carved stone arms in Old Court.

 These are not actually arms of the College, but, rather, a badge.

 - Sable a cross and crozier in saltire or surmounted by a boar’s head argent.

-The silver boar’s head was the badge of King Richard III of England.
+A white boar (the complete beast, not just the head) was indeed the badge of King Richard III of England.
 Richard’s wife Anne Neville was the third Queen consort to be patroness of the College.
 Both Anne and Richard were great benefactors of the College, although their benefactions were subsequently lost to King Henry VII.

 An inventory of the college silver taken in 1544 records: